Rundle-dev/FANTRY_people_counter/README.md

 To change an evaluation interval in seconds, add `--fps ${value}` argument.
 If not specified, fps=0.2 (image/5-seconds) is used.

-Or just use batch script to do them both:
+Or just use a batch script to do them both:
 ```bash
 sh batch.sh
 ```